lennyleadership/Devotional_Commentary_Bible/content.en/docs/103_Luke/Luke_19.md

 19:10 For the Son of man is come to seek and to save that which was lost.

 19:11 And as they heard these things, he added and spake a parable, because he was nigh to Jerusalem, and because they thought that the kingdom of God should immediately appear.
-19:12 He said therefore, A certain nobleman went into a far country to receive for himself a kingdom, and to return.  <a class = "marginnote">[2022.11.16, LBC, Wed., nobleman is the picture of Jesus]</a>
+19:12 He said therefore, A certain nobleman went into a far country to receive for himself a kingdom, and to return.<label for="nobleman" class="margin-toggle sidenote-number"></label><span class="sidenote">2022.11.16, LBC, Wed., nobleman is the picture of Jesus</span>
 19:13 And he called his ten servants, and delivered them ten pounds, and said unto them, Occupy till I come.
 19:14 But his citizens hated him, and sent a message after him, saying, We will not have this man to reign over us.
 19:15 And it came to pass, that when he was returned, having received the kingdom, then he commanded these servants to be called unto him, to whom he had given the money, that he might know how much every man had gained by trading.

-19:16 Then came the first, saying, Lord, thy pound hath gained ten pounds. <a class = "marginnote">Use your talent as if God uses it, not with your own strength</a>
+19:16 Then came the first, saying, Lord, thy pound hath gained ten pounds.<label for="talent" class="margin-toggle sidenote-number"></label><span class="sidenote">Use your talent as if God uses it, not with your own strength</span>
 19:17 And he said unto him, Well, thou good servant: because thou hast been faithful in a very little, have thou authority over ten cities.
 19:18 And the second came, saying, Lord, thy pound hath gained five pounds.
 19:19 And he said likewise to him, Be thou also over five cities.